nekotachi/.github/profile/README.md

-## Nekotachi Ltd
+## Arkilon Ltd

 Hi there!
 We're Nekotachi Ltd. We're a software development company based in sunny Glasgow.

 We operate in Scotland󠁿 and Japan.

-More details are available at https://nekotachi.co.uk
+More details are available at https://arkilon.com

 <small>
  Registered in Scotland, SC730513.
-Registered Address: 272 Bath Street, Glasgow, G2 4JR
+Registered Address: 272 Bath Street, Glasgow, G2 4JR.
+ Until December 2024, we were known as Nekotachi Ltd.

 </small>

 <!--